 Six Flags earnings take giant drop

-'We are working diligently to formulate a new strategic plan with the goal of restoring sustainable growth in attendance, revenue and profitability'
+'We are working diligently to formulate a new strategic plan'

 Six Flags Entertainment Corp. posted a fourth-quarter loss as attendance at its amusement parks dwindled.